Robinlovelace/dd-paper/README.md

 first and simplest definition is the least generalisable as it is highly dependent on the total amount of travel.

-# Functional forms of distance decay
+# 5 Distance decay functions

 Four functional forms commonly used in the literature to characterise distance decay curves were described in a recent paper (Mart’ınez and